ms/buildtogether.tech/introduction/index.md

     will help them give more structure to the next offering and set more realistic expectations.

-Like these three personas, readers should:
+Like these personas, readers should:

 -   Be able to write multi-page programs in Java, Python, JavaScript, or some other modern programming language.